axiangcoding/wt-resource-tool/README.md

 ```

 Then you can use it in your python code.
 We provide some examples to get you started, take a look at the [playground](playground) folder.

+## Data

+- **Player titles**: All player titles in the game, including their localization.
+- **Player medals**: All player medals in the game, including their localization and image at different sizes.
+- **Vehicle data**: All vehicle data in the game

+> [!note]
+> More data will be added!
+And data structure may change in the future.
+Stay tuned!

 ## Credits